 Sub-option 1 (exclusive from sub-option 2 and 3)

-Introducing in the Radio Regulations a mandatory limit on the maximum TRP of IMT base stations of [35/37] dBm/200 MHz to provide long-term stability for ISS and FSS(E-s) in the frequency band 24.25-27.5 GHz.

-Requiring that the tilt of IMT base stations should normally not be higher than 0 degree.

-Requiring that the mechanical tilt of IMT base stations shall be below the horizon.
+Requiring that when deploying outdoor base stations, it shall be ensured that each antenna is normally transmitting only with the main beam pointing below the horizon and in addition the antenna shall have mechanical pointing below the horizon except when the base station is only receiving.

 Sub-option 2 (exclusive from sub-option 1 and 3)

 Mandatory angular e.i.r.p. mask for the emissions of IMT base stations in the skyward direction.